Smart spending can help reduce the overall cost of college

 How you decide to spend from your various resources can affect your student's eligibility for financial aid and the amount he or she is able to receive.

-Beginning with the 2017–2018 school year, the Free Application for Federal Student Aid (FAFSA) requires applicants to report income information from two years ago.
-To maximize your student's chance of getting the most aid, consider spending his or her assets first (in the early college years).
+The FAFSA form asks for financial information, including information from tax forms and balances of savings and checking accounts.
+The 2024-25 FAFSA form asks for 2022 tax information.* To maximize your student's chance of getting the most aid, consider spending his or her assets first (in the early college years).
 This might include money from the student's taxable savings and investment accounts or a trust account for which he or she is an owner or beneficiary.

 Learn more about FAFSA